-The present application by Pioneer Hi-Bred International Inc., file EFSA/GMO/NL/2007/43, concerns the import and processing of soybean line 356043 use in feed and food.
-This line contains and expresses the gat4601 gene, which confers tolerance to glyphosate based herbicides.
-Besides, the gene gm-hra is expressed which confers tolerance to acetolactate synthase (ALS)-inhibiting herbicides.
+The present application by Pioneer Hi-Bred International Inc., file EFSA/GMO/NL/2007/45, concerns the import and processing of soybean line 305423 use in feed and food.
+This line contains and expresses the gm-fad2-1 gene, resulting in a high oleic phenotype.
+Furthermore, the gm-hra gene is expressed which confers tolerance to acetolactate synthase (ALS)-inhibiting herbicides.